Johansome/dev.joshjohanson.com/README.md

 # dev.joshjohanson.com
-dev.joshjohanson.com
+This is the repo for dev.joshjohanson.com

-This is the repo for the dev subdomain of my site, where i'll tinker and toy with projects.
+Here I'll tinker and toy with projects.
+My goal is to learn more about programming and  expand  my ability to create.
 -----

-This end my pull request edits.
+Content goes here...